 Validate arguments

-other default validated parameters include —archive, —compress, and —dry-run
+other default validated parameters include --archive, --compress, and --dry-run

-the —archive parameter is always enabled
+the --archive parameter is always enabled

-the —compress parameter is only applicable for remote tasks
+the --compress parameter is only applicable for remote tasks

-if the user requests an estimate, the validation checks that the —dry-run parameter is included within the arguments
+if the user requests an estimate, the validation checks that the --dry-run parameter is included within the arguments

-Confirm Execution:
+Confirm Execute:

 see below